civicrm/civicrm-setup/docs/new-installer.md

 list ($headers, $htmlBody) = $ctrl->run($_SERVER['REQUEST_METHOD'], $_POST);
 ```

-Alternatively, you might build a custom UI or an automated installer with these functions:
+Alternatively, you might build a custom UI or an automated installer. `$setup` provides a number of functions:

+* `$setup->getModel()`: Get a copy of the `Model`.
+You may want to tweak the model's data before performing installation.
 * `$setup->checkAuthorized()`: Determine if the current user is authorized to perform an installation.
 * `$setup->checkInstalled()`: Determine if CiviCRM is already installed.
-* `$setup->checkRequirements()`: Determine if the local system meets the instalation requirements.
+* `$setup->checkRequirements()`: Determine if the local system meets the installation requirements.
 * `$setup->installFiles()`: Create data files, such as `civicrm.settings.php` and `templates_c`.
 * `$setup->installDatabase()`: Create database schema (tables, views, etc).
 Perform first bootstrap and configure the system.
 * `$setup->uninstallDatabase()`: Purge database schema (tables, views, etc).